Power (2014 Telugu film): Plot

 Present: Now realizing the truth, Thirupathi decides to set things right.
-Jayavardhan provides falsified evidence against the incumbent Chief Minister of Andhra Pradesh by claiming him to be the one, who was backing Ganguly Bhai the whole time.
-After this incident, the Chief Minister is forced to step down and subsequently is arrested.
+Jayavardhan provides falsified evidence against the incumbent Chief Minister of Andhra Pradesh, claiming that he was the one backing Ganguly the whole time.
+After this incident, the CM is forced to step down and subsequently is arrested.
 Later, Jayavardhan gives his nomination for the post.
-Ganguly Bhai, despite being imprisoned, starts operating his crime regime from within.
+Ganguly, despite being imprisoned, operates his crime regime from within.

-Tirupathi rejoins the force and heads to Jayavardhan's house and makes a deal with him so as to keep his post provided that he, Tirupathi, turns a blind eye to all the activities of Ganguly Bhai.
-Tirupathi then becomes close to Jayavardhan's PA, Raja. who becomes agitated after Jayavardhan insulted him.
+Tirupathi rejoins the force, heads to Jayavardhan's house, and makes a deal with him to keep his post, provided that Tirupathi turns a blind eye to all of Ganguly's activities.
+Tirupathi then becomes close to Jayavardhan's PA, Raja. who becomes agitated after Jayavardhan insults him.
 Tirupathi introduces him to Nirupama and gets her to give him a ring to change his fortunes.
 However, the rings are actually cameras embedded inside the fake gemstone with a microchip to capture audio.
 With the help of this ring, Tirupathi exposes Jayavardhan's corruption to the media.
 Jayavardhan gets cornered and runs away "underground" along with his brother.
-In the process, he kidnaps Nirupama, Rajeev, Kundan, and Animutyam's Family.
+In the process, he kidnaps Nirupama, Rajeev, Kundan, and Animutyam's family.

-Meanwhile, A.K.
-Mishra, who has been following up this case with close interest reveals to Jayavardhan and Ganguly that Tirupathi is none other than Baldev.
+Meanwhile, Mishra, who has been following up on this case with close interest, reveals to Jayavardhan and Ganguly that Tirupathi is none other than Baldev.
 Right before the car explosion, Baldev is thrown off the car and falls onto a freight carrier, rendering him unconscious.
-The truck carries him to Hyderabad and is taken to the hospital, where Animutyam is provided with the case.
-Animutyam's wife had lost her brother named Tirupathi, long back in her childhood and has been searching for him ever since.
+The truck carries him to Hyderabad, and he is taken to the hospital, where Animutyam is provided with the case.
+Animutyam's wife had lost her brother named Tirupathi long back in her childhood and has been searching for him ever since.
 Realizing that Baldev is suffering from amnesia, Animutyam decides to pass him off as Tirupathi to keep her happy, but mainly to satisfy his wife's long search without spending much.

 Mishra warns Jayavardhan and Ganguly that if Tirupathi discovers the truth, the consequences will be even deadlier.
-Tirupathi crashes into the stronghold of Ganguly Bhai, where he arrests Jayavardhan and Ganguly is shot by a remorseful Venkat.
-Kundan, Rajeev and everyone decides not to reveal the truth to Tirupathi/Baldev and thus spare him the anguish over his uncle's and fiancé's death.
-Tirupathi later marries Nirupama and lives happily ever after in Kolkata while still posing as Baldev Sahay.
+Tirupathi crashes into Ganguly's stronghold, where he arrests Jayavardhan, and a remorseful Venkat shoots Ganguly.
+Kundan, Rajeev, and everyone decide not to reveal the truth to Tirupathi/Baldev and thus spare him the anguish over his uncle's and fiancée's death.
+Tirupathi later marries Nirupama and lives happily ever after in Kolkata while still posing as Baldev.